This page includes technical information about what goes out on E-Claims.

 There is a checkbox in the Account Module Preferences, Insurance tab for Requires ACN# in remarks on claims w/ ADDP group name.
 This is an enforcement policy that was requested by one user.
 Their carrier expects the ACN# in the remarks of the claim.

 Medicaid of Iowa providers may now submit electronic claims relative to an approved Exception to Policy (ETP).
 Providers are instructed to enter the Exception to Policy number in the Attachment Control Number (ACN) field 2300 PWK06.
 When completing the ACN field the ETP number must be preceded with the letters ETP.
 Ex.
 ETP08-E1234.

-Providers should not move between Clinics prior to version 11.1 for the reasons explained here.
+Providers should not move between clinics prior to version 11.1.
 In the Insurance Claims window, we encouraged but did not enforce sending claims for only one clinic at a time.
-A batch of claims goes to the clearinghouse as a single heirarchical file, grouped by billing provider.
+A batch of claims goes to the clearinghouse as a single hierarchical file, grouped by billing provider.
 The billing address for a group of providers is pulled from the first claim in the group under the assumption that the provider/clinic relationship won't change in that group.
 This has been resolved in version 11.1 by enforcing batches to all belong to a single clinic.